bracesoftware/DETUtils-Old/d_foreach.md

 ```pawn
 iter new MyIterator<10>;
 ```
-- Before using an iterator, make sure to initialise it:
+- Before using an iterator, make sure to initialize it:

 ```pawn
 iterator init(MyIterator);